 Stir together until perfectly smooth, then pour over the cake.
 It’s thick.
 It piles on and slowly slides down the sides of the cake.
 I… could kind of watch it all day.

-How to Store Chocolate Peanut Butter Cup Bundt Cake
+Storing Peanut Butter Cup Bundt Cake

-Chocolate (and peanut butter!) ganache are perfectly stable at room temperature, so this cake is safe to store on the counter.
+Chocolate (and peanut butter!) ganache is perfectly stable at room temperature, so this cake is safe to store on the counter.
 Keep the cake in an airtight container for up to 5 days (if it lasts that long!).

 This cake can also be made ahead of time and frozen.
 Store the cake — either fully made and decorated or as leftover slices — in the freezer for up to 3 months.
 Wrap in aluminum foil and store in a plastic freezer bag (slices) or a large airtight plastic storage container (whole cake).
 Bring to room temperature before serving.